ZupIT/beagle-docs/content/en/overview.md

 By using Beagle, developers can:

 {{% alert color="success" %}}
-- **Rapidly change an application layout, data, navigation flow, or even logic**: just by changing the code in your backend.
+- **Rapidly change an application layout, data, navigation flow, or even logic**, just by changing code in the backend.
-- **Be more independent of mobile stores** like App Store and Play Store because most changes won't need an app update.
+- **Be more independent of mobile stores**, like App Store and Play Store, because most changes won't need an app update.
-- **Have more confidence that applications will behave similarly on different platforms** since the code will be shared and standardized between backend and frontend.
+- **Have more confidence that applications will behave similarly on different platforms**, since code will be shared and standardized between backend and frontend.
-- **Easily test a new business hypothesis or make important fixes on live applications** to improve users' experience and receive feedback.
+- **Easily test new business hypothesis or make live fixes on applications** to improve users' experience and receive feedback.
 {{% /alert %}}

 ## How does Beagle work?

 The best way to understand Beagle is to see it in action.
 Here, we will show you a simple screen declared via Beagle, containing just texts, images, and some style configurations.
-At the end of this section, you will be familiar with Beagle's building blocks and most common features.
+At the end of this section, you will be familiar with Beagle's most common features.

 <!-- json-playground:overview-simple-example.json
 {